metal-stack/metal-roles/partition/roles/sonic-config/README.md

     ip: 10.255.0.1/24

     # Whether to enable static anycast gateway for this VLAN.
+    # SAG is only supported for EdgeCore SONiC 202211.x versions.
     sag: false

     # A list of tagged ports to bind to this VLAN.